brollin/nextjs/modules/health/healthStory.md

 This happened to me many times.
 I tell it as a way to illustrate how deeply the pain is learned.
 I'm of the firm opinion that in these moments, I wasn't experiencing any pain related to a structural problem.
 Instead, perhaps some dream thought formulated that triggered my nervous system into thinking: DANGER.
-And then the pain comes.
+And then the pain comes, because the "fire together, wire together" process has connected mental danger to physical pain.

 So rather than it being a conscious-mind controlled thing, it is this deep part of you capable of turning on the pain.
 It's wild.
 As wild as it is to fully realize that, it's equally wild to experience how very real methods can be employed